 Industry-Specific Posting Schedule

-To get the most out of your fresh content pieces, you will need to create them regularly and promote them as much as you can.
+You need to create them regularly and promote them as much as you can.
 Promotion shouldn’t be too difficult — posting it on social media is easy, and so is allowing search engine crawlers to index your content.
 Figuring out an editorial calendar is much more difficult, and it’s highly specific to your industry.

 If your website or business is related to the sports, fashion, celebrity, or even financial industry, you’ll probably want to post several pieces of content a day.
 You’ll also want them to be relatively short, to deal with the news, and to feature a lot of images.